lanl-aea/waves/docs/tutorial_00_scons.rst

 familiarity of the engineering community with `Python`_ as a programming language, but also because the parameter generation utility can be integrated more closely with the build system, :ref:`parameter_generator_api`.

+This tutorial will build out an initial SConstruct file (SCons project configuration file).
+First a code snippet will be introduced followed by a description of what that snippet does.
+After sufficient code is added to the file, it can be executed with the 'scons' command.
+Later tutorials will continue to expand the SConstruct file as well as other SCons project configuration files.

 ***************************
 SCons Project Configuration
 ***************************